-- Bit 12 of the VM-exit interruption-information field indicates that the VM exit was due to a fault encountered during an execution of the IRET instruction that unblocked non-maskable interrupts (NMIs).
-In particular, it provides this indication if the following are all true: - The "NMI exiting" VM-execution control is 0. - Bit 31 (valid) in the IDT-vectoring information field is 0. - The value of bits 7:0 (vector) of the VM-exit interruption-information field is not 8 (the VM exit is not due to a double-fault exception).
+- If the "NMI exiting" VM-execution control is 0, bit 12 of the VM-exit interruption-information field indicates that the VM exit was due to a fault encountered during an execution of the IRET instruction that unblocked non-maskable interrupts (NMIs).
+In particular, it provides this indication if the following are both true: - Bit 31 (valid) in the IDT-vectoring information field is 0. - The value of bits 7:0 (vector) of the VM-exit interruption-information field is not 8 (the VM exit is not due to a double-fault exception).

-If these are all true and bit 12 of the VM-exit interruption-information field is 1, NMIs were blocked before guest software executed the IRET instruction that caused the fault that caused the VM exit.
+If both are true and bit 12 of the VM-exit interruption-information field is 1, NMIs were blocked before guest software executed the IRET instruction that caused the fault that caused the VM exit.
 The VMM should set bit 3 (blocking by NMI) in the interruptibility-state field (using VMREAD and VMWRITE) before resuming guest software.